peteroluoch/peteroluoch/README.md

-# 👋 Hi there, I'm Peter Oluoch - Fullstack Engineer
+# 👋 Hi there, I'm Peter, a Fullstack Engineer

 Welcome to my GitHub.
 I’m a surgical full-stack engineer who builds scalable, high-performance systems at the intersection of AI, Web, and Blockchain.
 From AI injectors like CodeCrusher, to multilingual bots in BizGen, I architect tools that serve real needs — fast, clean, and future-proof.